nfroidure/whook/packages/create-whook/README.md

 [//]: # (::contents:start)

-This module creates a basic `whook` server working out of the box.
+This is a basic `whook` server demonstrating the various usages of the Whook framework to build REST APIs.

 [//]: # (::contents:end)